Benzodiazepine Prescribing Guidelines

 In Australia & New Zealand, the guidelines specify that benzodiazepines should be used short-term as part of a broader treatment plan and at minimal effective doses.
 In addition, the Royal Australian College of General Practitioners (RACGP) recommends that patients being prescribed benzodiazepines are recommended to obtain all such prescriptions from the same doctor, so that the prescriber may monitor their risk of physical dependence.
 Moreover, the RACGP also issues guidelines for withdrawal as well as for the prescription of these drugs, advocating switching of patients to longer-acting agents prior to the commencement of tapering and highlighting the need for patient cooperation and informed consent.

 Prescribing Information For New Patients (Not Yet Physically Dependent)

-Every drug approved by the FDA in the US comes with a Prescribing Information pamphlet.
+Every drug approved by the FDA in the United States is accompanied by a Prescribing Information Pamphlet.